UNCLASSIFIED (U)

 c.
 (U) High School Education or Equivalent:

-(1) (U) You must adjudicate the DV applicant’s qualifications under this requirement.
+(1) (U) Adjudicate the DV applicant’s qualifications under this requirement.
 This information is not needed to enter the DV program or apply for a visa under the DV program, but the applicant must meet this requirement by the end of the fiscal year in which selected.
-If the applicant does not meet the requirement at the visa interview, you should refuse the case under INA 203(c).
+If the applicant does not meet the requirement at the visa interview, refuse the case under INA 203(c).
 If the applicant presents evidence of completion of high school before the end of the fiscal year, and visas are still available for the region, you may overcome the refusal.

 (2) (U) “At Least a High School Education or its Equivalent” Means Successful Completion of at least a: